HOME

 The Portuguese Reconquista and New Jersey Bookies

-baby hueyI learned to read when I was 7 years old and started a habit that continued even through high school.
+I learned to read when I was 7 years old and started a habit that continued even through high school.
 Every day after school I would sit at a soda fountain and order a coke and a pretzel for 12 cents and buy 4 to 6 comics for a dime apiece.
 When I finished reading the first comic book I would leave the candy shop and read the rest at home.
 And yes I had over 10,000 comics before I went off to college.

 For variation, I would look for different candy shops to vary my comic selection.
 Scrooge McDuck, Archie, Superman, Wonder Woman, Little Lulu, didn't matter - if it was in a comic I read it, even romance comics which always, always had some girl crying big tears about some guy who done her wrong.

 In 1954 I was nine years old and came across Angie's candy shop on 24th street and Avenue C in Bayonne New Jersey.
 The place was rather shabby and had a rather limited selection of comics and candies which made me feel sorry for Angie.
-In addition, I would sit there for hours and no other kids ever came in to buy anything and so I decided I would frequent her store more often than other fountain places.
-As I said before, I was in the habit of reading only one comic before heading home but because I wanted to help Angie stay in business I would read a second comic and buy another soda and pretzel as well.
-I kept this up for two years helping Angie stay in business with my two cokes and pretzels and half dozen comics until it just closed up one day.
-Oh well - I tried.
+I would sit there for hours and noticed that no other kids ever came in to buy anything and so I decided I would frequent her store more often than other fountain places.

 Fast forward 40 years to 1994.
-I am now in the phone card business and a fellow in Bayonne opened up a check cashing place and wanted to sell my phonecards there as well.
+I am now in the phonecard business and a fellow in Bayonne opened up a check cashing place and wanted to sell my phonecards there as well.
 He was an old wiseguy from the local Mafia in Hudson County and we got to talking about mutual friends.
 When he mentioned that he used to live near 24th Street back in the 50s, I started to tell him the story of how when I was younger I thought I kept this woman Angie in business, when suddenly he burst out laughing.
 "What's so funny?"
 I asked.

-Wiping tears from his face, he asked me if I ever saw any other kids in the place.
+Wiping away tears from his face, he asked me if I ever saw any other kids in the place.
 I told him I never saw anyone buy anything or sit at the counter ever, kids or grownups, at least not while I was there.

 "Do you now why?"
 He asked.